-Action Timeline Issuance of Technical Specifications, Template and Questionnaire for AM data collection 30 April 2021 Period in which Q&As will be published: As necessary, from the - Refer to Q&A documents on https://volunteers.iaisweb.org/page/am-data-collection week of 17 May to the week of 16 July 2021 Deadline for the submission of the AM data collection Template and Questionnaire by the group-wide supervisor 31 August 2021 in the eBIS system by the (GWS).
-GWS Analysis by the Analysis Team & discussions of summary results by the IAIS.
-September 2021 to February 2022
+Action Timeline Issuance of Technical Specifications, Template and Questionnaire for AM data collection 29 April 2022 Period in which Q&As will be published: - Refer to Q&A documents on https://volunteers.iaisweb.org/page/am-data-collection As necessary, from 13 May to 15 July 2022 Review of the AM data collection package after the release of the public consultation on draft criteria to assess whether the AM provides comparable outcomes to the ICS.
+Based on this review, additional schedules may be requested.
+The public consultation is planned to be released by 30 June 2022.
+As necessary, by 31 July 2022 Deadline for the submission of the AM data collection Template and Questionnaire by the GWS.
+31 August 2022 in the eBIS system by the GWS Analysis by the Analysis Team & discussions of summary results by the IAIS.
+September 2022 to February 2023